Clare Wade QC

 R v Hyde (Stacey) EWCA Crim 673

-Out-of-time murder appeal of a teenager with ADHD and mental health problems.
+Successful out-of-time murder appeal of a teenager with ADHD and mental health problems, who had previously been advised there was no appeal.

 Dixon (Jordan) EWCA Crim 465

 Murder.
-Inference from silence – special measures for young defendant with ADHD and learning difficulties.
+Out of time appeal for young defendant with ADHD and learning difficulties.
+Inference from silence – special measures.
 Leading authority on s35 (silence) intermediaries and importance of ground rules hearings.

 R v Jackson EWCA Crim 613